ebi-gene-expression-group/atlas-package/README.md

 Now, with each push, Travis CI will run your tests and generate a report.
 You can display a test status badge going to Travis CI, clicking on the badge and pasting the Markdown embed snippet on your `README.md`.

-To enable code coverage, it’s very similar.
+Enabling code coverage is very similar.
 You need to install the `coveralls` package:
 ```
 npm install --save-dev coveralls
 ```